leejinu/snRNAseq-annotation-r/README.md

 # 23-1 CapstoneProject
 ## Overview
-This is my capstone project of undergraduate at Handong Global University, and my coworkers are Jiwon Park, Wooseok Byun.
+This is my undergraduate capstone project at Handong Global University.

+This project was conducted in collaboration with students Jiwon Park and Wooseok Byun, and was supervised by Professor Jaehyun Baek.

 The title of this project is